 We hope this website proves useful to you in learning about the Orthodox Christian Faith, and about the incredible family of dedicated believers that make up St. Anthony the Great Orthodox Christian Church.

 May God the Father, His Only-Begotten Son, Jesus Christ, and His Holy Spirit - who is One God - guide your journey and protect your steps.

 A Bit of History

 To the average American, Orthodox Christianity is foreign.
-The term "Orthodox" is linked to Judaism, and the huge gold dome adorned at the top our Church resembles that of a Mosque.
-(Actually, it was the Islamic Turks who conquered the Eastern Roman Empire or Byzantium, took our beautiful domed Churches, knocked the crosses off, and made them into mosques - they stole our Christian domed architecture.)
-The only common denominator among these three faiths is that each one is monotheistic - we worship One God.
-The differences are how we understand God's nature (who God is), and how we worship God.
+The term "Orthodox" is often associated with Judaism, and the huge gold dome adorning the top our Church resembles that of a mosque.
+(Actually, it was the Ottoman Empire's Islamic Turks who conquered the Eastern Roman Empire or Byzantium, captured our beautiful domed Churches, knocked the crosses off, and made them into mosques - they quite literally stole our Christian domed architecture.)
+The only common denominator among Judaism, Orthodoxy and Islam is that each one is monotheistic - we worship One God.
+The differences are how we understand God's nature (who God is), and how we are to worship God.

 5 Common Misconceptions about Orthodoxy

 The word "liturgy" comes from the Greek "liturgia" which means "the work of the people."
 Our primary work as servants of the Most High is to worship Him.